jjwong/open_jira_ticket_toolbar/README.md

 	* Move from qunit to jasmine and update unit tests
 	* Remove jquery implementation of i18n
 	* Remove favorites feature
+	* Disable omnibox support (unable to get it to work in v3 yet)
 	* Simplify, update and remove cruft
 * 2.0
 	* Add top 5 favorites feature